 An invasion of privacy can occur when the publicized information is misleading or somehow distorts the truth.
 The false light must be highly offensive to the average person and be published with knowledge or in reckless disregard of whether the information was false or would place the person in a false light.

 Enforcing your privacy rights can be complicated, and the law can vary based on where you live.
 Whether your personal information is being used in an unauthorized manner, or your right to be left alone was violated, an experienced attorney can help.
-Receive a free claim review and stop the unnecessary stress and anguish caused by privacy invasions.
+Receive a claim review and stop the unnecessary stress and anguish caused by privacy invasions.

 Contact a qualified personal injury attorney to make sure your rights are protected.